MingZeY/LinkRPC/README.md

 }

 // Create API definition
-const serverAPIDefine = new TypedRPCAPIDefine<{
+const serverAPIDefine = new LinkRPCAPIDefine<{
     math: MathServiceInterface,
 }>();

 // Create server instance
-const server = new TypedRPCServer({
+const server = new LinkRPCServer({
     local: serverAPIDefine,
 });

-// Implement service with context awareness class MathService implements MathServiceInterface, TypedRPCContextAware {
+// Implement service with context awareness class MathService implements MathServiceInterface, LinkRPCContextAware {
-    // Inject context using TypedRPCContextSymbol
+    // Inject context using LinkRPCContextSymbol
-    [TypedRPCContextSymbol]: TypedRPCContext | null = null;
+    [LinkRPCContextSymbol]: LinkRPCContext | null = null;

     /**
-     * For safety, must use @TypedRPCAPIDefine.method() to mark method as RPC method in service usage
+     * For safety, must use @LinkRPCAPIDefine.method() to mark method as RPC method in service usage
      * You need set experimentalDecorators:true in tsconfig.json
      */
-    @TypedRPCAPIDefine.method()
+    @LinkRPCAPIDefine.method()
     add(a: number, b: number): number {
         // Access context
-        const context = this[TypedRPCContextSymbol];
+        const context = this[LinkRPCContextSymbol];
         if (!context) {
             throw new Error('Context is not available');
         }